Azure/terraform-azurerm-avm-res-sql-server/modules/elasticpool/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

-Description: The SKU details for the elastic pool.
+Description: The SKU of the elastic pool.

+- `name` - The name of the SKU.
+- `capacity` - The capacity of the SKU.
+- `tier` - The tier of the SKU.
+- `family` - The family of the SKU.

 Type: